amel-harrath/backend/README.md

 ## 🧱 Future Enhancements

 1. **Implement Role-Based Access Control (RBAC)**:
    In the future, we can add roles to the users (e.g., Admin, User, Moderator) and manage access rights based on these roles.
-This would involve extending the backend API to handle roles for each user, ensuring that only authorized users have access to certain routes or functionalities.

 2. **User Permissions Management**:
    Along with roles, we can consider implementing user permissions to fine-tune which actions a user can perform (e.g., view only, create, update, delete).
 This would be helpful to create a more robust system that controls access to different parts of the application.